satyapravin/Deribit-Option-Arb/README.md

 To use this tool, refer to screenshot below and do the following:

-1. Add API key and secret to config/config.ini for TEST and PROD.
+1. Add API key and secret to src/optarber/config.ini and also to src/deltahedger/config.ini for TEST and PROD.
+2. Run program.py in src/deltahedger to start the delta hedger.
-2. Run src/program.py
+2. Run program.py in src/optarber to launch tool.
 3. Select environment on screen.
 4. Click on Connect button.
 5. Select your criteria and Click Fetch Button.
 6. Click on Compute to identify your portfolio (if exists).
 7. You can choose to trade this portfolio too (note: It is not guaranteed the options will be bought/sold at the limit price)
+8. Any executed trades and acquired option positions will be delta hedged if you did step 2.

 Important: This is work in progress and USE AT YOUR OWN RISK.
 If you want to colloborate please extend tool to show executed trades and missing executions.